 Many mentees find it beneficial to work on a development project during their partnerships.
-Projects give you both content and process on which to receive coaching and feedback from your mentor.
+Projects provide both content and process on which you can coach and give feedback to your mentee.

-The purpose of a development project is usually to expand your understanding of your organization's operations, develop your competencies, and help solve a business problem that will directly benefit your organization.
+The purpose of a development project is usually to expand your mentee's understanding of your organization's operations, develop his/her competencies, and help solve a business problem that will directly benefit your organization.
 The main purpose is to develop skills and increase confidence, not to produce a product or other outcome.
-Be certain that the outcome doesn't become more important than your learning.
+Be certain that the outcome doesn't become more important than your mentee's learning.